bridgecrewio/yor/README.md

 ## Features
 * Apply tags and labels on infrastructure as code directory
 * Tracing: ```yor_trace``` tag enables simple attribution between an IaC resource block and a running cloud resource.
-* Change management: git-based tags automatically add org, repo, commit and modifyer details on every resource block.
+* Change management: git-based tags automatically add org, repo, commit and modifier details on every resource block.
 * Custom taggers: user-defined tagging logics can be added to run using Yor.
-* Skips: inline annotations enable developers to excluse paths that should not be tagged.
+* Skips: inline annotations enable developers to exclude paths that should not be tagged.

 ## Demo
 ### Attributing a directory with tags by user input